Araon/araon.space/README.md

 ## Database Setup

 - Sign up for a supabase account
-- Create a new database in PlanetScale
+- Create a new database in supabase
 - Update the DATABASE_URL environment variable in your project's `.env.local` file with the connection string provided by Supabase

 ## Deployment